spacemanspiff/uLoader/readme.txt

 - Option to add or delete PNG icons/covers from the SD to the game directly (PNG is added in the HDD) Now you can download Covers from Internet or to adquire covers automatically from the current folder in the SD

-- Now you can load games as Red Steel using one alternative .dol (see ALTERNATIVE DOL NOTES in this document)
+- Now you can load games as Red Steel and othrers using one alternative .dol (see ALTERNATIVE DOL NOTES in this document)

 - Now you can load ehcmodule.elf externally (put it in sd:/apps/uloader/ehcmodule.elf) to use old versions of the module (see "src/uloader/resources")